(And the best die young: The short life and death of Selena Quintanilla-Perez – Copyright© 2009 – cyberaxis.wordpress.com)

 “There is a legend about a bird which sings just once in its life, more sweetly than any other creature on the face of the earth.
 From the moment it leaves the nest it searches for a thorn tree, and does not rest until it has found one.
 Then, singing among the savage branches, it impales itself upon the longest, sharpest spine.
 And, dying, it rises above its own agony to outcarol the lark and the nightingale.
 One superlative song, existence the price.
 But the whole world stills to listen, and God in His heaven smiles.
 For the best is only bought at the cost of great pain… Or so says the legend.” — Colleen McCullough (The Thorn Birds)

 This is the paradox of Selena and Selenidad : a collective apprehension of what had been, through what had just been lost – a phenomenon Deborah Paredez describes as “the performance of memory.”
-Over a decade and half later it shows no signs of abating.
+Over two decades later, it shows no signs of abating.
 Perhaps there is a tale somewhere in here that still has to be told in a time and space bigger and a bit more removed from what has just unfolded.
 Perhaps we are just be too close to the rupture of Selena’s death to comprehend anything beyond what we tell little children.

 To be clear, Selena was a star, long before mainstream America and the world, by extension, discovered her.
 By the time Selena’s cross-over opus, “Dreaming of You”, was released posthumously on 7/18/95, she already had about eight variably successful albums under her belt.
 However it was this posthumous album, a cross-over masterpiece, that show-cased the seminal brilliance and precocity of the fallen chanteuse.
 But as Newsweek’s Joshua Alston astutely points out, the “cross-over” characterization was a bit provincial and misleading because Selena had already crossed-over into Mexico with her Tejano Music – a spruced up version of Conjunto music.